ibm-cloud-docs/openwhisk/pkg_alarms.md

 </tr>
 <tr>
 <td><code>--param startDate</code></td>
-<td>(Optional) Replace <code>&lt;startDate&gt;</code> with the date that you plan for the the first trigger to fire.
-Subsequent fires occur based on the interval length specified by the minutes parameter.
-Note: This parameter supports an integer or string value.
-The integer value represents the number of milliseconds since 1 January 1970 00:00:00 UTC and the string value must be in the <a href="http://www.ecma-international.org/ecma-262/5.1/#sec-15.9.1.15">ISO 8601 format</a>.</td>
+<td>(Optional) Replace <code>&lt;startDate&gt;</code> with the date that you plan for the first trigger to fire.
+Subsequent fires occur based on the interval length that is specified by the minutes parameter.
+This parameter supports an integer or string value.
+The integer value represents the number of milliseconds since `1 January 1970 00:00:00` UTC and the string value must be in the <a href="http://www.ecma-international.org/ecma-262/5.1/#sec-15.9.1.15">ISO 8601 format</a>.</td>
 </tr>
 <tr>
 <td><code>--param stopDate</code></td>
 <td>(Optional) Replace <code>&lt;stopDate&gt;</code> with the date when you plan for the trigger to stop.
 Triggers do not fire once this date is reached.
-Note: This parameter supports an integer or string value.
-The integer value represents the number of milliseconds since 1 January 1970 00:00:00 UTC and the string value must be in the <a href="http://www.ecma-international.org/ecma-262/5.1/#sec-15.9.1.15">ISO 8601 format</a>.</td>
+This parameter supports an integer or string value.
+The integer value represents the number of milliseconds since `1 January 1970 00:00:00` UTC and the string value must be in the <a href="http://www.ecma-international.org/ecma-262/5.1/#sec-15.9.1.15">ISO 8601 format</a>.</td>
 </tr>
 </tbody></table>

 The following example creates a trigger that fires once every 2 minutes.
-The trigger fires as soon as possible, and will stop firing January 31, 2019, 23:59:00 UTC.
+The trigger fires as soon as possible, and stops firing `January 31, 2019, 23:59:00` UTC.
 Each trigger event has the parameters `name=Odin` and `place=Asgard`.

 ```
 ibmcloud fn trigger create interval \